In This Article

 HOW OFTEN CAN YOU USE IT: While it’s important to ease into things in order to let your skin gradually acclimate to the ingredient, it can ultimately be used daily.

-WORKS WELL WITH: Alpha- and beta-hydroxy acids have commonly been used with retinoids to help further increase skin cell turnover, says Chilukuri (though it's important to make those separate parts of your routine, more on that in a minute).
+WORKS WELL WITH: Alpha- and beta-hydroxy acids have commonly been used with retinoids to help further increase skin cell turnover, says Chilukuri (though it's important to make those separate parts of your routine, using one in the AM and one in the PM).
 Using antioxidants such as vitamin C, vitamin E, and niacinamide can also help improve the skin brightening effects, he adds.
-And if your skin is easily irritated, Nussbaum recommends applying a light moisturizer with ceramides to act as a buffer before applying the retinaldehyde product.
+However, use these ingredients together with caution, and decrease use if you notice irritation.

 DON’T USE WITH: Avoid using any retinoid at the same time as products with vitamin C, AHAs, or BHAs, as this can up the likelihood of sensitivity and irritation, says Nussbaum.
 She recommends using the former in the morning (under SPF, of course) and reserving the retinoid for nighttime use.